How to Keep Wasps Away from Your BBQ

 There are a few simple tricks that you can use to keep the wasps away from the BBQ this year.
 Understanding a few basic components will give you the advantage over the wasp and may even lead to some creative solutions of your own.

 They are extremely aggressive.
-Don’t swat at them!
+If you want to keep wasps away don’t swat at them!
 Killing one yellow jacket may be cathartic, but it also causes a pheromone to be released which attracts other wasps.
 It’s a chemical alarm to alert the troops that war has begun.
 So unless you’re up for the fight, and willing to face the consequences from your guests, DO NOT SWAT at the wasps.

 Okay, minor catastrophe averted.
 Now we can get into why they come around in the first place, and more importantly, what you can do about it.

 In the spring and summer, yellow jackets eat primarily protein.
 In the fall, yellow jackets begin to incorporate sugars into their diet.
 Sugar can increase the lifespan and reproductive function of many predatory wasps.

 They’re attracted to protein and sugar, so that delicious aroma lifting off of your BBQ is a sure way to attract them.

 Repelling the wasps is a great first line of defense.
 If we are attracting them, what can we do to limit that attraction and furthermore, repel them?